-Nineteen musicians from the Brooklyn improvisational community play two sets of music by conductor-composer-tenor saxophonists Anna Webber and Angela Morris.
-The specific gifts of this generation of jazz musicians, who are as adept at angular notated polyrhythms as free improvisation and everything in between, informed the composers as they wrote this program over the past five years.
-The pieces draw on poetry, early blues, games of chance, number theory, and semi-harrowing life experiences.
-In the spirit of their mentors, John Hollenbeck and Darcy James Argue, Webber and Morris, compose music that blurs the line between composed and improvised sections while maintaining a strong narrative arc.
-This performance at Roulette is a precursor to the ensemble’s debut album, which will be released on Greenleaf Music.
+In a program developed over five years, conductor-composer-tenor saxophonists Anna Webber and Angela Morris bring together nineteen musicians for a monumental evening of improvised music.
+Webber and Morris aim to highlight the virtuosity of this ensemble of young musicians, with pieces that draw influence from diverse sources including poetry, early blues, games of chance, number theory, and life experience.
+In the spirit of their mentors, John Hollenbeck and Darcy James Argue, Webber and Morris, compose music that blurs the lines between composed and improvised while maintaining a strong narrative arc.
+This performance is a precursor to the ensemble’s debut album, to be released by Greenleaf Music.

 Anna Webber and Angela Morris, two composer-performers whose music overturns expectations for the jazz big band, have co-led this ensemble of stellar New York improvisers since 2015.
 The band’s instrumentation is a jazz staple, but the composers’ respective pieces are equally rooted in minimalism, pop, noise, and other music of the past century or so.
 Integrating improvisation and composed material in unorthodox ways and using extra-musical sources – such as poetry or mathematics – to form the foundation of new works, the traditional big band sound mutates into something unpredictable.
 It also happens that both women are adept saxophonists who take turns filling the tenor chair while the other conducts her own works.
 Greenleaf Music, Dave Douglas’ imprint, will release their debut recording next year.